LucVermeer/OffTime/REPORT.md

 To send notifications the app had to be capable of running in the background.
 This was one of the biggest challenges as I had zero experience with this, and I had to create a thread that was capable of running in the background efficiently, as it would be running most of the time when the phone is turned on (for optimal usage).
-After checking out some ways to do this it became clear the choice would either be AlarmManager or Workmanager.
+After checking out some ways to do this it became clear the choice would either be AlarmManager or Workmanager libraris.
 Both are capable of doing work periodically, but the difference between both is that
 WorkManager will defer an action if this would make the phone run more efficiently.
 Also WorkManager is capable of executing a task whenever certain conditions are met.
 Unfortunately, later it turned out that this conditions were pretty limited, and were more along the lines of: 'does the phone have internet connection' than: 'is this app running'.
 This was kind of a set back because it meant